FrancoAguzzi/FrancoAguzzi/README.md

 # Hello dear friend!
 Welcome to my Github profile 👋
 <br>
-My name is Franco Aguzzi 👨🏼‍💻, I'm a brazilian 🇧🇷 web 3.0 developer focused in innovating in the tech industry offering creative 🎨 and business aligned 🏤 ideas along with a great sense of performance 🚀, accessibility 🦾 and visual experience 🖼 products, to my customers and users 🫂.
+My name is Franco Aguzzi 👨🏼‍💻, I'm a brazilian 🇧🇷 developer focused in innovating in the tech industry offering creative 🎨 and business aligned 🏤 ideas alongside with a great sense of performance 🚀, accessibility 🦾 and visual experience 🖼.
 I've worked in multiple e-commerces 💵 from L'Oreal New York 💅🏼 such as <a href="https://cerave.com/" style="margin-right: 20px">
 CeraVe
 </a>, <a href="https://www.garnierusa.com/" style="margin-right: 20px">
 Garnier